 A day filled with food, fun and entertainment in historic downtown Wake Forest for more than 35 years running, Meet in the Street pulls together all-day live music plus an additional stage of entertainment with dancers, martial arts, magicians and more.
 Plenty of food trucks and a beer garden headed by Wake Forest's own White Street Brewing Company are sure to keep festival-goers happy.

 Salem St. in historic downtown Apex comes alive with more than 20,000 visitors during PeakFest.
-For more than 30 years, the arts and crafts festival has brought families together for a day of fun, food and fellowship.
+For 40 years now, the arts and crafts festival has brought families together for a day of fun, food and fellowship.
 The town of Apex's largest annual event, PeakFest has all-day live music, all the arts and crafts you can imagine, entertainment for kids and food vendors that bring their best State Fair-style goodies.

-Spring into the Arts Walk, early May 2019
+Spring Into the Arts Walk, early May 2020

 Located in Wendell's historic downtown district, this open-air arts competition features a classic car show, chalk art demonstrations, live music, a silent auction, tons of activities for kids and more.